hostmobility/documentation/docs/interfaces/hmx/Automotive_Ethernet_Setup_Guide.md

 If link is down:

--   Ensure speeds match on both sides
+-   Ensure speed selection is the same on both ends
 -   Ensure one side is master and the other slave
 -   Reconnect cable
 -   Verify with: